citp/privacy-policy-historical/d/di/dia/dialectpayments.com.md

-> *The following text is extracted and transformed from the dialectpayments.com privacy policy that was archived on 2007-02-17.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20070217194831id_/http%3A//www.dialectpayments.com/www/149/1001127/displayarticle/1001697.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the dialectpayments.com privacy policy that was archived on 2007-12-15.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20071215082922id_/http%3A//www.dialectpayments.com/www/149/1001127/displayarticle/1001697.html) for the most accurate reproduction.*

 # Dialect Payments - Privacy Policy

 Privacy Policy

 Dialect Payment Technologies Pty Ltd (Australian Company Number 052 950 375) ( ** _Dialect_** ) recognises its obligations - including those under the Australian Federal Privacy Act 1988 and its "National Privacy Principles" ( ** _NPP_** ) \- to keep personal information private.
-For futher information about the NPPs see [www.privacy.gov.au](http://www.dialectpayments.com/scripts/redir.asp?link=http%3A//www.privacy.gov.au).
+For further information about the NPPs see [www.privacy.gov.au](http://www.dialectpayments.com/scripts/redir.asp?link=http%3A//www.privacy.gov.au).

 This privacy policy provides information about Dialect's policies relating to personal information including information on how we collect, use and disclose information via our public website.